 What seas what shores what granite islands towards my timbers

 And woodthrush calling through the fog

 Eliot’s poem “uses striking images and rhythms to parallel the wondering feelings of the father who is the speaker.
 Waves and returning are crucial to the poem not only in the matter of themes and images but also structurally.
 The title and the epigraph brush against one another.
-Pericles finds that his supposedly dead daughter is in fact alive.
+Pericles finds that his supposedly dead daughter is, in fact, alive.
 Seneca’s truth is horrific.
-Hercules there discovers that in a fit of insanity he killed his children.
-Casco Bay, Maine, from Eliot’s native country lies behind the setting of ‘Marina’.
-That place’s sea and shore, grey rocks, and granite islands are all wrapped in a typical sea-fog.
+Hercules, there, discovers that in a fit of insanity, he killed his children.
+Casco Bay, Maine, from Eliot’s native country, lies behind the setting of ‘Marina’.
+That place’s sea and shore, grey rocks, and granite islands are all wrapped in typical sea fog.
 The other features are pine wood and wood thrush.
 All this is remarkably actualized and brought to life by Eliot.

 “Boat imagery dominates this poem.
-The rhythms too are wave-like.
-Grace is truly there in the poem through a jarring note is struck by the section touching on death.
+The rhythms, too, are wave-like.
+Grace is truly there in the poem through a jarring note struck by the section touching on death.
 Yet the victory over death is decisive.
 This time ‘resigning’ life is to bring totally positive anticipation of a new life.
-The experience is close to what we get in parts of ‘Burnt Norton’ the first of Four Questets.’
+The experience is close to what we get in parts of ‘Burnt Norton’ the first of Four Quartets.’